vtos/moodle-mod_adaptivequiz/README.md

 This section describes the ongoing work for those who are interested in this functionality to be present in the adaptive quiz activity.

-The plugin now supports sub-plugins placed under `/mod/adaptivequiz/catmodel` directory.
+The plugin supports sub-plugins placed under `/mod/adaptivequiz/catmodel` directory.
 Each sub-plugin of such type is implementation of a custom CAT model.
-Currently, such sub-plugins are enabled to modify the activity form by adding custom fields there, validation for those fields and specifying the way those fields are populated when the form is initialized.
+Such sub-plugins are enabled to modify the activity form by adding custom fields there, validation for those fields and specifying the way those fields are populated when the form is initialized.
-Also, a sub-plugin can inject custom logic to be called when an adaptive quiz is created, updated and deleted.
+Sub-plugin can inject custom logic to be called when an adaptive quiz is created, updated and deleted.
 Basically, this allows for processing the custom form fields added by a sub-plugin.
+Finally, sub-plugins can implement certain hooks to replace the default logic of administering items (questions) during the quiz and inject their own logic based on some custom algorithms.
 The ways a sub-plugin injects such functionality are described in detail below.

 ## Technical implementation

 This section makes the most interest for those who would like to implement certain interfaces to add their custom CAT models to get used by the adaptive quiz activity.
-At this point there are two parts of such extension: `mod_form` customization and hooking up to the mod's lib functions, particularly, `adaptivequiz_add_instance()`, `adaptivequiz_update_instance()` and `adaptivequiz_delete_instance()`.
+At this point there are three parts of such extension: `mod_form` customization, hooking up to the mod's lib functions, particularly, `adaptivequiz_add_instance()`, `adaptivequiz_update_instance()` and `adaptivequiz_delete_instance()`, and the most powerful one - implementing of item administration interface and a couple of callbacks with specific names placed in sub-plugin's `lib.php`.

 ### Customization of `mod_form`